Jimmy Lydon: Career

 In 1932, Lydon's father, who was an alcoholic, decided to retire from working.
 This decision forced all of the other family members to seek employment in the depths of the Great Depression.

-In 1937, Jimmy, not knowing what he wanted to do, tried his hand at acting.
-His first role was Danny in the Broadway play Western Waters.

-He had been allowed to audition for the part after fabricating a list of roles he had previously portrayed.
-In the next couple of years, he learned the acting craft while performing in plays such as Sunup to Sundown, Prologue to Glory, Sing Out the News, and The Happiest Days.
-In 1939, he moved with his family to Hollywood to seek film roles.

 One of his first starring roles was the title character in the 1940 movie Tom Brown's School Days, also starring Cedric Hardwicke and Freddie Bartholomew.
 The film was well received by critics, with Variety praising it in a January 1940 review as "sympathetically and skillfully made, with many touching moments and an excellent cast".
 Lydon was called "believable and moving in the early portions, but too young for the final moments".

 Between 1941 and 1944, under contract to Paramount Pictures, Lydon starred as the screechy-voiced, adolescent Henry Aldrich in the movie series of that title.
 After completing the Aldrich series, the 21-year-old Lydon signed a contract in 1944 with Republic Pictures.

 He appeared in the acclaimed 1947 film Life with Father in the role of college-bound Clarence.
 Variety called Jimmy Lydon's portrayal "effective as the potential Yale man".

 He then appeared opposite James Cagney in the 1948 movie The Time of Your Life.
 From 1949 to 1950, he and Janet Waldo voiced the leading characters in the radio comedy Young Love.

 Lydon easily gained roles in the new medium of television.
 He portrayed Chris Thayer on The First Hundred Years.
-The show was CBS' first daytime soap opera.
+The show was CBS's first daytime soap opera.
 It was performed live for three seasons of 300 episodes.